kagalenko-m-b/LibModbus.jl/README.md

 If you reassigned `ctx` while the serial port is still connected, call `GC.gc()` to trigger the finalizer on `ModbusContext`.

-See the test directory for more usage examples .
+See the test directory for more usage examples.